MMVahedi/MakWifi-2016/README.md

 1-windiws: this part must be in 2 devices that you want to connect them.
 2-mobile: this part must be in your android phone to connect that to your desktop device.
   This part is not complete yet.

+My teammates in this project: Amir Hossein Mohebbi - Ali Khansari